melkali42/module_3_Password_Generator_Challenge/README.md

 ## Usage

-1. Open the password generator URL (https://github.com/melkali42/module_3_Password_Generator_Challenge/blob/main/Develop/index.html) in your browser or use this link
+1. Open the password generator URL in the index in your browser and view in default web browser setting.
 2. Click on the "generate password" button and follow promts to generate a random passowrd.

 ![screenshot 1](https://github.com/melkali42/module_3_Password_Generator_Challenge/blob/main/asset%20and%20images/pw%20gen%201.PNG)